joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # 1.4 Third Party Rights

-1. Unless expressly provided to the contrary in a Senior Finance Document a person who is not a Party has no right under the Contracts (Rights of Third Parties) Act 1999 (the "Third Parties Act") to enforce or enjoy the benefit of any term of this agreement.
+(a) Unless expressly provided to the contrary in a Senior Finance Document a person who is not a Party has no right under the Contracts (Rights of Third Parties) Act 1999 (the "Third Parties Act") to enforce or enjoy the benefit of any term of this agreement.

-2. Notwithstanding any term of any Senior Finance Document, the consent of any person who is not a Party is not required to rescind or vary this agreement at any time.
+(b) Notwithstanding any term of any Senior Finance Document, the consent of any person who is not a Party is not required to rescind or vary this agreement at any time.

 # 1.5 Provision of Information by Directors